yakkomajuri/yakkomajuri.github.io/pages/blog/coronallacs.md

 Day 5 is mostly just about descending back to Escaldes, so one might think it's a chill day.
 Wrong!
 My knees were yearning for some ascents, yet you actually have to descend almost 2,000m of altitude on this day.

-Following our brief visit to spain, we descended to a ski station.
+Following our brief visit to Spain, we descended to a ski station.
 There were no signs of the rain stopping.
 Here, my group asked a driver what the forecast looked like, and he replied a storm was coming.

 At this point, a bit over 2h into the last day, all my walking companions quit.
 They took a ride down to the cable car station and I finished the trail how I started: alone.